The Sūtra

 IV.

-of the Buddha.
-All the participants at the Assemblage were at once inspired to
+Buddha.
+All the participants at the Assemblage were at once inspired to believe

-believe and understand, They all started to direct their Dharma-Hearts at the
+and understand, They all started to direct their Dharma-Hearts at the Realm of

-Realm of Ultimate Rightness as Ultimate Reality, and to march on bravely,
+Ultimate Rightness as Ultimate Reality, and to march on bravely, shielded by

-shielded by fearlessness, intent upon the fruits of the refreshing sweet
+fearlessness, intent upon the fruits of the refreshing sweet Dharma-dew.
+The

-so that we shouldl point out to others and show them
+and self-fulfilment], so that we shouldl point out to others and show them the

 mixed feeling, composed partly of pity and partly of alarm.
 They bowed deeply